rose-tool/roset/README.md

 It allows to ensure that a certain router configuration is MANRS-compliant to the [Network Operator Guidelines](https://www.manrs.org/netops/).

-Specifically, ROSE-T perfroms the check for validating the following actions of MANRS:
+Specifically, ROSE-T performs the check for validating the following actions of MANRS:
 - Action 1: **Filtering** -> Prevent propagation of incorrect routing information.
 - Action 2: **Anti-Spoofing** -> Prevent packets with spoofed source IP address from entering or leaving the network.
 - Action 4: **Global Information** -> Network operators must publicly document their routing policies, ASNs and prefixes.